Technology Collaboration Programme by IEA logo

 COP28-Halfway-Update

-Every COP is different, and this is no exception.
+Every COP is different, and this feels very different to COP27 in Egypt.
 Firstly, simply the size, COP27 had around 45,000 attendees, and this one has around 84,000.
 Then the area of the venue is large, so it can be a long way from one meeting or event to another.
 Also, some of it is outdoors, which can get very hot in the Dubai sun.
-Then there is the atmosphere.
-The Par...
+Then there is ...

 Continue reading